 Create a connection

-Add a configuration file or class to store your credentials:
+Add a configuration class to store your credentials

-For simplicity, you can add a static class to store these credentials.
+For simplicity, add the following static class to store your License Key.

 public static string LicenseKey = "**********";